romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 > Did you take the time to test this method before opening this pull request?

-...will be perceived negatively when read.
+...could be perceived negatively when read.

 Similarly, sarcasm is very hard to spot when written.